Cooking and Walking Holiday Spain

 - A flexible timetable depending on departure times.

-The base for our Cooking and Walking Holiday Spain is our 17th century farmhouse, Casa Allué.
-It nestles on the hillside in the small farming hamlet of Albella, within the Pyrenees Geopark and close to the National Park of Ordesa and the Natural Park of Sierra de Guara.
+Casa Allué, is our Bed and Breakfast Spanish Pyrenees.
+A 17th century farmhouse located in the small hamlet of Albella, within the Pyrenees Geopark and close to the National Park of Ordesa and the Natural Park of Sierra de Guara.

 How to Get to Albella